awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 By using an Amazon Aurora global database, you can run your globally distributed applications using a single Aurora database that spans multiple AWS Regions\.

-An Aurora global database consists of one *primary* AWS Region where your data is mastered, and up to five read\-only *secondary* AWS Regions\.
+An Aurora global database consists of one *primary* AWS Region where your data is written, and up to five read\-only *secondary* AWS Regions\.
 You issue write operations directly to the primary DB cluster in the primary AWS Region\.
 Aurora replicates data to the secondary AWS Regions using dedicated infrastructure, with latency typically under a second\.

 In the following diagram, you can find an example Aurora global database that spans two AWS Regions\.